 The study area is the Area of Potential Effects (APE), which includes all lands, Project facilities and features within the FERC Project Boundary, and Project-affected locations outside the FERC Project Boundary.
-The APE map is provided in Appendix B.

-The APE may be modified if during the study, it is determined that the Project affects TCPs or other resources of tribal importance outside the APE.
+The APE may be modified if during the study, it is determined that the Project affects TCPs outside the APE.